Breakfast in London, dinner in Barcelona

 Paris & France

-All the other major Paris termini and many big city stations across France have an SNCF Grand Voyageur lounge with free WiFi, hot drinks and water, but these are only for passengers with SNCF loyalty cards or the most expensive full-price 1st class Pro tickets.
+All the other major Paris termini and many big city stations across France have an SNCF Grand Voyageur lounge with free WiFi, hot drinks and water, but these are only for passengers with SNCF loyalty cards or the most expensive full-price 1st class Business Premier tickets.
 You can use them with any 1st class ticket if you have a Eurostar Carte Blanche loyalty card.

 -